git-coder988/Ryzen-Hackintosh/README.md

 https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/amd-config.plist/amd-config

 1. Download the zip file
-2. Edit config.plis.
+2. Edit config.plist.
 Update the PlatformInfo section and enter your MLB, Serial #, and UUID
 3. Create your bootable USB